 Procurement Cards (P-Cards) if expenditure <$3,000

 The use of a "petty cash fund" is authorized for the immediate purchase of supplies generally costing less than twenty dollars.
-The Business Office petty cash reconciliation form, together with the receipts, must be submitted at intervals as established by the Business Office.
+The Business Services Office petty cash reconciliation form, together with the receipts, must be submitted at intervals as established by the Business Services Office.

 When the District borrows funds for the purpose of capital spending, The District Board approval of the borrowing shall identify the specific capital project(s) and /or capital equipment that will be paid with the borrowed funds (issue paper).